 Comprehensive analysis of Yuma AI's strengths and weaknesses based on real user feedback and expert evaluation.

-Pay-per-resolution pricing means you only pay when the AI actually resolves a ticket, eliminating wasted spend on failed automations
+Pay-per-resolution pricing means you only pay when the AI actually resolves a ticket — brands like EvryJewels reduced cost per ticket from $5.50 to $2.00, eliminating wasted spend on failed automations

 E-commerce-specific training enables accurate handling of nuanced scenarios like WISMO, partial refunds, subscription modifications, and size exchanges without extensive custom configuration

-Achieves up to 89% automation rates while maintaining or improving CSAT scores, as demonstrated by published case studies
+Achieves up to 89% automation rates while maintaining or improving CSAT scores, with documented 3x ROI within 90 days based on published case studies

 SOC 2 Type II compliant with minimal data exposure architecture — connects only to helpdesk data, not full store permissions